microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 5. On the **Contoso - Roles** page, select **+ Add assignments**.

-6. On the **Add assignments** blade, specify the following settings to designate **Ann G. Ayers** as an eligible member of the **Authentication Administrator** role then select **Next** then **Assign**.
+6. On the **Add assignments** blade, specify the following settings to designate **Ann G. Ayers** as an eligible member of the **Authentication Administrator** role, then select **Next** then **Assign**.

     - Select role: **Authentication Administrator**

     - Select members: **Ann G. Ayers**

    > **Note**: **Authentication Administrator** role grants privileges to set or reset non-password credentials and update passwords for all users.
-Authentication Administrators can require users to re-register against existing non-password credential (for example, MFA or FIDO) and revoke remember MFA on the device, which prompts for MFA on the next sign-in.
+Authentication Administrators can require users to re-register against existing non-password credentials (for example, MFA or FIDO) and revoke remember MFA on the device, which prompts MFA on the next sign-in.

    ![In this screenshot, the 'Add assignments' blade of the Azure portal is depicted with the required settings listed above configured and the Next button selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AddAAAssignment.png "Adding the Authentication Administrator role assignment")

-7. On the **Contoso - Roles** blade, select **Assignments** under **Manage** on the left and note that **Ann G. Ayers** is listed as eligible for the **Authentication Administrator** role.
+7. On the **Contoso - Roles** blade, select **Assignments** under **Manage** on the left and note that **Ann G. Ayers** is eligible for the **Authentication Administrator** role.

 8. Switch to the Remote Desktop session to **APP1**, start the Edge browser, and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com).
-From here sign-in as Ann G. Ayers.
+From here, sign in as Ann G. Ayers.
 The username can be found on the **Users - All users** page in the Azure portal window on the lab computer.
 The password will be **demo@pass123**.

-    > Note: If you prompted that you have 14 days to add additional information, you can still choose skip.
-Even if you choose skip here, on the next screen you'll be required to enter additional MFA information.
+    > Note: If prompted that you have 14 days to add additional information, you can still choose to skip.
+Even if you decide to skip here, on the next screen, you'll be required to enter additional MFA information.

-9. When prompted to provide additional information, select **Next**, on the **Keep your account secure** page, select **I want to set up a different method**.
-At the **Choose a different method** dialog, select **Phone** on the dropdown then select **Confirm**.
+9. When prompted to provide additional information, select **Next**on the **Keep your account secure** page, and select **I want to set up a different method**.
+At the **Choose a different method** dialog, select **Phone** on the dropdown, then select **Confirm**.

     - On the **Phone** page, enter your phone number and select **Next**.

-    - Enter the code in the email you received, select **Next**.
+    - Enter the code from the text you received, and select **Next**.

-10. When prompted again to provide additional information, select **Next**, on the **Keep your account secure** page, select **I want to set up a different method**.
-At the **Choose a different method** dialog, select **Email** on the dropdown then select **Confirm**.
+10. When prompted again to provide additional information, select **Next**.
+On the **Keep your account secure** page, select **I want to set up a different method**.
+At the **Choose a different method** dialog, select **Email** on the dropdown, then select **Confirm**.

     - On the **Email** page, enter an email address you can access and select **Next**.

-    - Enter the code in the text message you received, select **Next**.
+    - Enter the code in the text message you received, and select **Next**.

 11. Back on the **Keep your account secured** page, select **Done**.
-You will now be able to use Azure portal.
+You will now be able to use the Azure portal.

 12. In the Azure portal, navigate to the **Privileged Identity Management - Quick start** page.

 13. On the **Privileged Identity Management - Quick start** page, select **My roles** under **Tasks** on the left.

 14. On the **My roles - Azure AD roles** page, on the **Eligible assignments** tab, select **Activate** next to the **Authentication Administrator** role entry.

-15. On the **Activate - Authentication Administrator** blade, enter some random next in the **Reason** box then select **Activate**.
+15. On the **Activate - Authentication Administrator** blade, enter random text in the **Reason** box, then select **Activate**.
 Wait for the role to activate and the page to refresh.

-16. Switch to the **Active assignments** tab, note that the role assignment has been activated.
+16. Switch to the **Active assignments** tab, and note that the role assignment has been activated.

     ![In this screenshot, the 'My roles - Azure AD roles' blade of the Azure portal is depicted with the 'Active assignments' tab selected and the Activated state of the role assignment highlighted.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/ActiveAssignment.png "The role assignment is active")

 **Summary**

-In this exercise, you optimized authentication, authorization, and access protection for Contoso Active Directory environment integrated with the Contoso Azure AD tenant by enabling Azure AD Multi-Factor Authentication, enabling Azure AD password writeback and Self-Service Password Reset, implementing, Azure AD Password Protection, enabling Azure Active Directory Identity Protection, enabling Automatic Intune Enrollment, as well as implementing Azure AD Privileged Identity Management and Azure AD Conditional Access Policies.
+In this exercise, you optimized authentication, authorization, and access protection for Contoso Active Directory environment integrated with the Contoso Azure AD tenant by enabling Azure AD Multi-Factor Authentication, enabling Azure AD password writeback and Self-Service Password Reset, implementing Azure AD Password Protection, enabling Azure Active Directory Identity Protection, enabling Automatic Intune Enrollment, as well as implementing Azure AD Privileged Identity Management and Azure AD Conditional Access Policies.

 ## Exercise 3: Configure application access in hybrid scenarios